The Vertical Labret Piercing: Everything You Need to Know

 Choose your food wisely.
 Even though the piercing doesn’t enter your mouth, you’ll still need to take care when eating certain foods.
 For example, the oils from chilis and other spicy foods can easily get into the piercing on the lip and cause discomfort.
 After you eat, you must ensure that no food residue has gotten lodged in or around the new piercing.

 No kissing or oral play during healing.
 Although this is a common tip for all oral piercings, it’s especially important for the vertical labret since it’s located directly on the lip.
-Not only does kissing introduce harmful bacteria to the piercing, but it can also agitate the skin around the piercing, causing trauma and unsightly scarring.
+Not only does kissing introduce harmful bacteria to the piercing, but it can also agitate the skin around the piercing, causing trauma to the piercing site.
+Once the piercing has fully healed, kissing won’t be an issue.

 Stay away from chapstick or lipstick during healing.
 You should stay away from any foreign substance around the piercing, except saline solution or other aftercare products.
 Chapstick and makeup can get stuck in the piercing and cause an infection.